AAbhijithA/StepWise/README.md

 * Measurement of performance
 * Measurement of potential per aisle
 - - - -
-### Setup
+### Setup of the Hardware
 Make the following connections with the Arduino UNO and the ESP32-Cam with the jumper wires as shown below:
 ![](Connections/Connections.jpg)
 After doing the above please go Arduino site and download the Arduino IDE: [Arduino IDE Download](https://www.arduino.cc/en/software)

-After the above step then use the code in the ESP32-Loader Directory After the above you need to upload the zip file for the "esp32cam.h" library to the Arduino IDE after opening it from the github link given: [Download ZIP](https://github.com/yoursunny/esp32cam)
+After the above step then use the code in the ESP32-Loader/CameraFMAA.ino in our repository.

+After the above you need to upload the zip file for the "esp32cam.h" library to the Arduino IDE after opening it from the github link given: [Download ZIP](https://github.com/yoursunny/esp32cam)

 Then you have to copy paste the following link into the Additional Boards Manager URLs in the *(File>Preferences)*: